Carroll’s CSR Pyramid explained: Theory, Examples and Criticism

 - Philanthropic responsibility

-The pyramid’s base is profit.
+The Pyramid of CSR base is profit.
 This foundation is necessary for a company to meet all laws and regulations, as well as the demands of shareholders.
 Before a company can and should then take its philanthropic responsibility or discretionary responsibility, it must also meet its ethical responsibilities.

-Corporate Social Responsibility (CSR) as defined by Carroll
+Corporate Social Responsibility (CSR) as defined by Archie B. Carroll

 The relevance of Carroll’s pyramid